congomongo/congomongo/readme.markdown

 Dependencies
 ------------
-  Congomongo depends on the MongoDB java api and clojure.
+CongoMongo depends on the mongodb-java-driver and clojure.
-It also needs a running MongoDB instance to talk to in order to do anything useful.
+It also needs a running mongodb instance to talk to in order to do anything useful.

   You can get the mongodb-java-api jar [here](http://www.github.com/mongodb/mongo-java-driver).
-Just in case you can't find clojure try looking [here](http://www.github.com/richhickey/clojure).
+Just in case you can't find Clojure try looking [here](http://www.github.com/richhickey/clojure).

 Install
 -------
 The jar in build may work for some people.
-  Flexible build.xml coming soon.
+Build.xml coming soon.

 TODO
 ----